Community Relations Program

 4. Community Background

-Community Concerns: Publicity about potentially hazardous waste sites at Naval Weapons Station Earle peaked in September of 1984 when it was announced that the station was about to be added to the National Priorities List (NPL).
-Concern at that time centered on the nature and extent of environmental impacts to the Naval Weapons Station Earle property and to surrounding communities: whether landfill sites were near streams, whether surface water sampling was being done, what the sizes and location of the sites were, and whether people were working in the areas listed as contaminated.
+Community Concerns: Publicity about potentially hazardous waste sites at NWS Earle peaked in September of 1984 when it was announced that the station was about to be added to the National Priorities List (NPL).
+Concern at that time centered on the nature and extent of environmental impacts to the NWS Earle property and to surrounding communities: whether landfill sites were near streams, whether surface water sampling was being done, what the sizes and location of the sites were, and whether people were working in the areas listed as contaminated.
 These questions were raised by the media, and answered in detail.

-No significant concerns regarding site contamination have been raised since that time, and none were voiced during the community interviews held in conjunction with the development of the original draft of this plan.
-The majority of people interviewed had little or no knowledge about our sites.
-All interviewees were pleased with our pro-active approach of informing area residents of our activities in conjunction with the ER Program and our plans for keeping them informed as we go through the ER Program process.
-Specific concerns are raised and addressed at the periodic Restoration Advisory Board (RAB) meetings.
-Further, minutes of these meetings are contained in the administrative record at Naval Weapons Station Earle.
+No significant concerns regarding site contamination have been raised since that time, and none were voiced during the community interviews held in conjunction with the development of the original draft of this program.
+The majority of people interviewed had little or no knowledge about NWS Earle’s ER Program sites.
+All interviewees were pleased with the Navy’s proactive approach of informing area residents of activities in conjunction with the ER Program and plans for keeping them informed as we go through the ER Program process.
+Specific concerns have been raised and addressed at the periodic Restoration Advisory Board (RAB) meetings.
+Further, minutes of these meetings are contained in the administrative record at NWS Earle.
+Due to lack of public interest and continued close out of ER Program sites, RAB meetings are no longer held, however, concerned citizens now have opportunities to address any concerns at site-specific public meetings.

 5. Highlights of the Community Relations Program

-The community relations program for Naval Weapons Station Earle is designed to provide information to the public and the media on a timely basis, and to encourage public involvement in the program.
+The community relations program for NWS Earle is designed to provide information to the public and the media on a timely basis, and to encourage public involvement in the program.
 It is intended to be flexible so that, as community information needs evolve and change, the community relations program can be revised.
-This CRP helps strengthen the credibility of Naval Weapons Station Earle as a responsible neighbor, both with local citizens and governmental agencies.
+This CRP helps strengthen the credibility of NWS Earle as a responsible neighbor, both with local citizens and governmental agencies.

-We strive to provide timely, concise, and easily understood information to interested parties and the media.
+NWS Earle strives to provide timely, concise, and easily understood information to interested, parties and the media.
 The schedule, purpose and results of technical activities are readily available to the public.
 Inquiries are handled quickly, courteously, and consistently.
 Information regarding the ER Program will be presented in an easily understood and non-technical format.
 Finally, to ensure that inquiries from the media are handled efficiently and consistently, the Public Affairs Officer (PAO) has been designated as the spokesperson and single point of contact.

 6. Information Resources